 If you want to get out of debt, you can check out my Celebrating Financial Freedom online course here (every reviewer has given it 5 stars!)

-Most people think of investing as a complicated process that they will never understand.
-But if you learn the basics above and stick to them, investing your money will be a much easier (and rewarding) task than you ever thought it could be!
+Whether you're a beginner investor in your 20's, or you've been investing for decades, most people think of investing as a complicated process that they will never understand.
+But if you learn the basics all beginners should use detailed above and stick to them, investing your money will be a much easier (and rewarding) task than you ever thought it could be!